wcgordon1/TustinRecruiting/src/content/jobs/tr-inside-sales-associate-lancaster-insi-9hci2w.md

   Join our dynamic team as an Inside Sales Associate, where you will play a pivotal role in driving revenue growth within the fintech landscape.
-Based in Lancaster, CA, this position offers an exciting opportunity to work across multiple project teams in the fast-paced financial services sector, focusing on payment processors and digital banking solutions.
-As a crucial link between our products and clients, you will leverage cutting-edge technology to...
+Based in Lancaster, CA, this position offers an exciting opportunity to work across multiple project teams in the fastpaced financial services sector, focusing on payment processors and digital banking solutions.
+As a crucial link between our products and clients, you will leverage cuttingedge technology to...
 location: 'Lancaster, CA'
 team: Software
 schedule: Standard Business Hours